 Beyond lies Discoveries.
 Here you’ll meet the Scots whose ideas, innovations and leadership took them across the world.
 Inventors, diplomats, military leaders, adventurers or the celebrities of their time: intriguing objects reveal the stories of their lives and achievements.
 From the coffin of an Egyptian priest to a vast limestone mural from the palace of an Assyrian king, the oldest surviving colour television to a specimen of penicillin inscribed by Alexander Fleming, the displays recognise the enormous impact of Scots around the world.

 Work is currently being carried out in the Discoveries gallery to introduce new objects to the current displays.
-This means that from late September to December 2015, some objects, including the Millennium Clock, will be removed from display.
-The clock will return in November and the refreshed gallery will fully reopen at the end of December.
+This means that from late September to December 2015, some objects will be removed from display.
+The refreshed gallery will reopen at the end of December.